 Results 1–10 of 63 for "Curriculum"X related to "Binge-eating disorder: What's the best..."
-Refine Your Search Refine Your Search TopicEducation (75)HIV & AIDS (8)Personality (7)Children (6)Learning & memory (5) 12 more... [+] Testing issues (4)Law & psychology (2)Race (2)Schizophrenia (2)Sleep (2)Bullying (1)Death & dying (1)Depression (1)Emotional health (1)Suicide (1)Teens (1)Women & men (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (3)Dwyer, Carol (2)Nogare, Mario A. (2)O'Leary, Ann (2)Arnold, J. David (1)Bowleg, Lisa (1) 26 more... [+] Brabeck, Mary (1)Carey, Michael P. (1)Davidson, Margaret (1)Dollinger, Stephen J. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)McEntarffer, Rob (1)Moffett, Mary Margaret (1)Renner, Michael J. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Whitcomb, David H. (1)Hide details Results 1–10 of 63 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (51)HIV & AIDS (8)Children (6)Personality (6)Learning & memory (5) 9 more... [+] Testing issues (4)Sleep (3)Race (2)Bullying (1)Death & dying (1)Depression (1)Law & psychology (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (3)Dwyer, Carol (2)O'Leary, Ann (2)Arnold, J. David (1)Bowleg, Lisa (1) 26 more... [+] Brabeck, Mary (1)Carey, Michael P. (1)Dollinger, Stephen J. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Puente, Antonio E. (1)Renner, Michael J. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Stierhem, Carolyn (1)Watson, David L. (1)Whitcomb, David H. (1)Hide details Results 1–10 of 63 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Lesson 2: HungerA lesson about physiological determinants of hunger, homeostasis, obesity and eating disorders.Curriculum 2.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 3.Lesson 3: Hypnosis and MeditationHypnosis is an altered state of consciousness that occurs in the context of a special hypnotist subject relationship and is characterized by increased suggestibility to changes in experiences and behaviors.Curriculum 5.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
-Researchers have established two systems to help promote an orderly learning environment: positive behavior support, and social and emotional learning.Curriculum 6.Activity 4.1: Self-Assessment of DepressionAssessing depression is very important because of the strong link between depression and suicide.
-This section provides a self-rating scale for depression that can be administered in a few minutes.Curriculum 7.Activity 2.4: Relating Body Temperature and Circadian RhythmsStudents rate themselves on an alertness scale each time a temperature reading is recorded, examining how a psychological variable fluctuates in comparison to body tempature.Curriculum 8.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 9.Lesson 2: Sleeping and DreamingA lesson covering the stages of sleep, REM, quiet and active sleep, and disorders such as insomnia, narcolepsy, jet lag and apnea.Curriculum 10.Procedural Timeline for Motivation and EmotionA timeline for a lesson on instinct, arousal, hunger, obesity, aggression and achievement.Curriculum Previous 1 2 3 ...
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 3.Lesson 3: Hypnosis and MeditationHypnosis is an altered state of consciousness that occurs in the context of a special hypnotist subject relationship and is characterized by increased suggestibility to changes in experiences and behaviors.Curriculum 4.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+Having choices allows children to feel that they have control or ownership over their own learning.
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 5.Lesson 4: Mood (Affective) DisordersThis category of mental disorders has significant and chronic disruption in mood as the predominant symptom.
+This causes impaired cognitive, behavioral and physical function-=ing.Curriculum 6.Activity 2.4: Relating Body Temperature and Circadian RhythmsStudents rate themselves on an alertness scale each time a temperature reading is recorded, examining how a psychological variable fluctuates in comparison to body tempature.Curriculum 7.Activity 3.2: Defining AggressionAggression is used as an example of a typical construct in psychology, permeated with subtle meanings and not-so-subtle disagreements that make it difficult to reach a consensual definition.Curriculum 8.Lesson 2: Sleeping and DreamingA lesson covering the stages of sleep, REM, quiet and active sleep, and disorders such as insomnia, narcolepsy, jet lag and apnea.Curriculum 9.Activity 4.1: Self-Assessment of DepressionAssessing depression is very important because of the strong link between depression and suicide.
+This section provides a self-rating scale for depression that can be administered in a few minutes.Curriculum 10.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 63 for "Curriculum"X related to "Binge-eating disorder: What's the best..."